vietfood/cs4all-vn/transformers.md

 | **Other**     | D                         | BTD                           |
 | **Vocab**     | DV (total, not per-layer) | 12BTDV                        |

-* The parameter count of the MLP block dominates the total parameter count and the MLP block also dominates the FLOPs budget until the sequence length $$T > 8D$$.
+* The parameter count of the MLP block dominates the total parameter count and the MLP block also dominates the FLOPs budget as long as the sequence length $T < 8D$.
 * The total FLOPs budget during training is well approximated by $$6 \cdot \text{num_params} \cdot \text{num_tokens}$$ for reasonable context lengths.
 * During inference, our KV caches are roughly $$2 \cdot S \cdot L \cdot N \cdot H$$ per cache, although architectural modifications can often reduce this.